Have you noticed recently that your PC seems to be freezing more frequently, rebooting, or having problems accessing files or programs?

 The “Log” tab makes sure you can monitor the memory testing too.

-As memory tests are designed to only test the RAM which is available, it is recommended that you run it with as little an operating system as possible.
+As memory tests are designed to only test the available RAM, it is recommended that you run it with as little an operating system as possible.

 If using Memtest or Rember, choose Safe Mode (if you require a graphical interface) or the best option, which is Single User Mode.